NEUBIAS/training-resources/_modules/binarization.md

     - Pixels in a binary image can have maximally ___ different values.
     - If the threshold is larger than the maximal pixel value in the intensity image, all pixels in the binary image have a value of ___.

+    > ## Solution
+    >   - Pixels in a binary image can have maximally **2** different values.
+    >   - If the threshold is larger than the maximal pixel value in the intensity image,
+    > all pixels in the binary image have a value of **0**.
+    {: .solution}

+  ### True or False
+    - There is only one correct threshold value in order to convert an intensity image into a binary image.
+    - Binary images are always unsigned 8-bit where the foreground is 255.

+    > ## Solution
+    >   - There is only one correct threshold value in order to convert an intensity image into a binary image. **False**
+    >   -  Binary images are always unsigned 8-bit where the foreground is 255. **False** {: .solution}
 exercises:
   "ImageJ GUI": "binarization/exercises/binarization_imagejgui.md"
   "ImageJ Macro": "binarization/exercises/binarization_imagejmacro.md"